Tom Mboya

 Thomas Joseph Odhiambo Mboya (15 August 1930 – 5 July 1969) was a Kenyan trade unionist, educator, Pan-Africanist, author, independence activist, and statesman.
 He was one of the founding fathers of the Republic of Kenya.
 He led the negotiations for independence at the Lancaster House Conferences and was instrumental in the formation of Kenya's independence party – the Kenya African National Union (KANU) – where he served as its first Secretary-General.
 He laid the foundation for Kenya's capitalist and mixed economy policies at the height of the Cold War and set up several of the country's key labour institutions.
+Mboya was Minister for Economic Planning and Development when he was assassinated.

 Mboya's intelligence, charm, leadership, and oratory skills won him admiration from all over the world.
 He gave speeches, participated in debates and interviews across the world in favour of Kenya's independence from British colonial rule.
 He also spoke at several rallies in the goodwill of the Civil Rights movement in the United States.
 In 1958, at the age of 28, Mboya was elected Conference Chairman at the All-African Peoples' Conference convened by Kwame Nkrumah of Ghana.
 He helped build the Trade Union Movement in Kenya, Uganda and Tanzania, as well as across Africa.
 He also served as the Africa Representative to the International Confederation of Free Trade Unions (ICFTU).
 In 1959, Mboya called a conference in Lagos, Nigeria, to form the first All-Africa ICFTU labour organization.

-Mboya worked with both John F. Kennedy and Martin Luther King Jr. to create educational opportunities for African students, an effort that resulted in the Kennedy Airlifts of the 1960s enabling East African students to study at American colleges.
-Notable beneficiaries of this airlift include Wangari Maathai and Barack Obama Sr. In 1960, Mboya was the first Kenyan to be featured on the front page cover of Time magazine in a painting by Bernard Safran.
+Mboya worked with both John F. Kennedy and Martin Luther King Jr. to create educational opportunities for African students, an effort that resulted in the Kennedy Airlifts of the 1960s enabling East African students to study in American colleges.
+Notable beneficiaries of this airlift include Wangari Maathai.
+In 1960, Mboya was the first Kenyan to be featured on the front page cover of Time magazine in a painting by Bernard Safran.

 Early life

-His parents were Leonardus Ndiege from the Suba ethnic group of Kenya from Rusinga Island and Marcella Onyango from the Luo ethnic group of Kenya, both of whom were low-income sisal cutters working on the colonial farm of Sir William Northrup McMillan, at today's Juja Farm Area.
+His parents Leonardus Ndiege and Marcella Onyango were from the Luo ethnic group of Kenya, and were both low-income sisal cutters working on the colonial farm of Sir William Northrup McMillan, at today's Juja Farm Area.
 Thomas ("Tom") Joseph Odhiambo Mboya was born at this colonial sisal farm on 15 August 1930, near the town of Thika, in what was called the White Highlands of Kenya.

 Mboya's father Leonard Ndiege was later promoted as an overseer at this sisal plantation and worked for 25 years.
 Eventually Leonard and Marcella had seven children, five sons and two daughters.
-When Mboya was 9 years old, his father sent him to a mission school in Kamba region.
+When Mboya was nine years old, his father sent him to a mission school in Kamba region.